PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-07 18:52:59
+Last updated: 2024-04-07 18:53:32
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: "Crutch down and bend over a little bit."
+Barney: "Wow, It took five shots of tequila to have you in that position." - Barney Stinson